-- recruitment of paid staff, volunteers, ex-offenders and if appropriate young people under the age of 18 years - the Diversity, Equality and Inclusion Policy is applied to all stages of recruitment - a job description and person specification criteria are produced or reviewed and updated for any vacant post that is to be filled.
+- recruitment of paid staff, volunteers, ex-offenders and, if appropriate, young people under the age of 18 years - the Diversity, Equality and Inclusion Policy is applied to all stages of recruitment - a job description and person specification criteria are produced or reviewed and updated for any vacant post that is to be filled.
 The job advertisement criteria: - how shortlisting of candidates is conducted - appointment process - a document control sheet that identifies regular reviews (annual) and updates

 There are additional requirements for inclusion in your Recruitment and Selection Policy.
-Please work through the policy section of this chapter to ensure you have covered everything before you upload it.
+Please work through the policy section of this chapter to ensure you have covered everything.

-3.2 Interview, assessment, references and identity checks
+3.1 Interview, assessment, references and identity checks